ILIAS-eLearning/ILIAS/docs/documentation/review.md

 Thank you a lot for contributing to ILIAS.

-We highly apreciate the effort you took to imporve the JS in the KS component.
-We especially like the new proposed pattern to tackle the scoping issue.
+We highly apreciate the effort you took to improve the JS in the KS component.
+I especially like the new proposed pattern to tackle the scoping issue.

 Please answer the following questions: